HackUDC-2024/.github/profile/README.md

 2. **Community Collaboration**: By using the GPL, we encourage collaboration within the community.
 Anyone can contribute to the project, leading to faster development and innovation.

 💡 *Get Involved:*
 We believe in the power of community to drive innovation.
 Whether you're a developer, a data scientist, or just someone passionate about energy conservation, there's a place for you here.
-Explore [our projects](https://github.com/orgs/HackUDC-2024/repositories), contribute, and help us make energy management accessible to everyone.
+Explore [our projects](https://github.com/orgs/HackUDC-2024/repositories), check out [the CONTRIBUTING.md](.github/CONTRIBUTING.md), and help us make energy management accessible to everyone.

 🌿 *Join Us in Building a Sustainable Future.*